 4. Infographics Versus GIFs

-An Infographic is an excellent way of showcasing company information (See an example of a client’s infographic developed by IMS HERE).
+An Infographic is an excellent way of showcasing company information.
 Infographics are a visual representation of data.
 It can be useful to display facts and figures in a way that is pleasing and informative to the eye.
 Other businesses, and your competitors, have mostly gotten the message about the importance of infographics, as seen by the swell of infographics that were being produced and distributed in 2015.
 Enterprise Ireland is probably one of the country’s most renowned advocates of infographics utilising them to explain rather complex sets of data, see example HERE.
 An emerging trend for 2016 is to add some simple animation to your infographic.
 One of the ways of doing this is through a GIF.
 A GIF is a simple looping video that shows a small amount of animation.
 E.g is your infographic showing the amount of money you save your customers?
 Why not have the data switch between dollars and euros.
 The purpose of adding a small animation to your infographic is all about standing out from the crowd and getting as much attention on your post as possible.
 Facebook have recently included the ability to post and play GIF’s on their newsfeed, a signal of GIF’s growing importance.

 It is important to be aware of future trends in digital marketing so that you can stay proactive in your marketing approach rather than reactive.
 The topics I covered may not be suitable for every business but in knowing about them it may help you focus your digital strategy in the future.